Skip to main content

 Now let's view how this fits into training your dog.
 If your dog offers the behavior you want, you reinforce this by rewarding your dog (+R).
 If your dog doesn't comply, by withholding the treat and ignoring the unwanted behavior, you are removing the reward to punish the behavior (-P).
 When you encourage your dog to try again, "come on, you can do it, keep trying", you are applying social pressure that is removed once your dog offers the desired behavior, removing pressure to reinforce the behavior (-R).
 Merely saying "nope, that's wrong, try again" or using a gentle but firm pop on the leash, would be adding something to punish the behavior (+P).

 Now that you know the basics, one of the best and most effective ways to train your dog is to use negative reinforcement followed by positive reinforcement, teaching your dog that something mildly unpleasant can announce that a nice event is coming.
-For example, you could turn the lights on and off, annoying everyone until you gain their attention, then announce that there is cake in the break room.
+For example, you could turn the lights on and off, annoying everyone until you gain their attention, then announce that there is cake or pizza in the break room.
 So when you use leash pressure or social pressure, followed by praise and treats, you can help your dog learn to change unwanted behaviors into wanted behaviors.

 Need help training your dog?
 Get started by filling out our contact form and tell us about your dog!